-We are delighted to welcome Alexander Starritt (History and Mod.
-Lang, 2004) to talk in conversation with Sarah Wyles (née Ryle, Modern History, 1987) about his new book, We Germans; Alex will also read a passage from his book and will answer questions.
-Register for this event, here.
+We were delighted to welcome Alexander Starritt (History and Mod.
+Lang, 2004) for an in-conversation event with Sarah Wyles (née Ryle, Modern History, 1987) about his new book, We Germans.

 Alex is a novelist, journalist and entrepreneur.
 His first novel, The Beast, a loving satire of Britain’s tabloid newspapers, was published in 2017.
 The Spectator named it as a book of the year, calling it “irresistible”, while The Sunday Times said: “He proves that he is not only a very funny writer, but possesses the ruthless unsentimentality of the finest satirists.”